 .hgrcfile, you should create one yourself using the touch command:

 Files that start with a . (period) are hidden files in Mac OSX.
-By default, the Finder does not show hidden files.
-There are several tutorials that show how to show hidden files in finder.
+By default, the Finder does not show these files.
+To reveal hidden files, enter the following command into the terminal:

 - Open the Mercurial configuration file